 These maps show the extent of the flying-fox camps at their peak in April 2016 and the extent of the camps in April 2019.

 Click for larger images

 The extent of flying-fox camps at their peak in April 2016

 The extent of flying-fox camps in Batemans Bay in May 2019

 Total population trends across all Eurobodalla Shire camps

-- NSW Department of Planning, Industry and Environment: Living with flying-foxes
+- Department of Planning and Environment: Living near a flying-fox camp

-- Contact our Natural Resource Officer - flying-foxes if you would like a presentation about flying-foxes.
+- Contact Council if you would like a presentation about flying-foxes.